Goopy saw the water rising

 Ghosting Ideas Can Help Unknown Writers Rise Like Stars.
 It may be helpful for a new, unknown writer to turn written work into ghostwriting for someone celebrated to carry forward.
 Ghostwriters receive immediate payment.

 Few book writers find paying readership.
-For crowds of writers, publishing means self-publishing or no publishing at all.
-The passion for a writer's work may quickly fade if it generates little readership or income.
+For crowds of creators, publishing means self-publishing or no publishing.
+The passion for one's own work may quickly fade if it generates little readership or income.

 Once a work is published, writers are authors by definition.
 They may feel otherwise.
 After paying to publish, they wait for unlikely royalties from speculative sales.

-The future of digital information is uncertain.
+The future of digital components is uncertain.
 There is financial power behind celebrities.
 They can pay for technological innovation.
 They hire experts for revolutionary advertising, apps and websites.

-Ghostwriting pays real money for book writing.
-Ghostwriters' payment for a complete book ranges from $10,000 to $25,000, and up.
-They need not convince readers to ditch loyalties to longtime favorites.
+Ghostwriting pays real money for book drafting.
+Payment for a complete manuscript ranges from $10,000 to $25,000, and up.
+Readers have another opportunity to perpetuate their loyalties to their favorites.

 New and unknown writers often find it hard to gain traction for their work.
-Selling work to a celebrity may move an unknown writer's work forward.
+Selling scripted work to a celebrity may move unknown content forward.
 An existing franchise may be syndicated for the advantage of many.

 Claustrophobic isolation is not healthy.
 Ideas may thrive with collaboration.
 There is nothing ghastly about ghostwriting.
 It is not plagiarism.
-It is a legal and common job in the creative world.
+It is a legal, common and paying creative job.

 Many musicians adopt lyrics from other songwriters.
 It is efficient, cost-effective and profitable to buy outside ideas.
 These are readily added to celebrated platforms.
 There is loyal relationship with the audience.